 Deposit and Withdrawal

 You need flexibility when it comes to deposits and withdrawals.
-Brokerage services make it easy for investors to fund their accounts and withdraw money at will.
-Fidelity has a couple of ways to interact with your account but never allows credit cards.
+Brokerage services make it easy for investors to withdraw money, fund their accounts and withdraw money at will.
+Fidelity has several ways to interact with your account but never allows credit cards.
 Some Fidelity alternatives we have on this list can allow that.

 Trading Platforms

-First, a brokerage service provider should offer different trading platforms.
+First, a brokerage service provider online broker should offer different trading platforms to enable clients.
 They should be accessible through mobile apps, desktop software, and web services.

 Though most investors prefer web platforms to mobile or desktop applications, some still appreciate the flexibility options.
 We, too, have considered this factor when consolidating the list.